 - Animal use research expenditures will be charged, and IACUC approval has not been obtained.

-- OSP already prepared a funding action (FA) for the award and sent it to GCA for processing.
+- OSP already reviewed and approved the Award Setup Request and sent it to GCA for processing.

 - SFI disclosure and review is not complete.